user-cont/release-bot/README.md

 You can scroll down and see debug information of running bot.

 #### 4. Make a new release
-- Create a PR named `0.0.1 release` in your upstream repository.
-You can select your own version number.
+- Create an issue having `0.0.1 release` as a title in your upstream repository.
+You can select your own version numbers.
-- Once the PR is merged, wait for bot to make a new release (refresh interval is set in conf.yaml).
+- Wait for the bot to make a new PR based on this issue (refresh interval is set in `conf.yaml`).
+- Once the PR is merged bot will make a new release.
 - Check release page of your upstream repository at GitHub and you should see new release `0.0.1`.

-Since now, feel free to create releases automatically just by creating PRs.
+Since now, feel free to create releases automatically just by creating issues.

 # Documentation